Last modified: Tue Mar 21 2023 18:20:20 GMT+0100 (Central European Standard Time)

 For more information, "Information Sharing and Taxonomies Practical Classification of Threat Indicators using MISP" presentation given to the last MISP training in Luxembourg.

-Once you are happy with your file go to MISP Web GUI taxonomies/index and update the taxonomies, the newly created taxonomy should be visible, now you need to activate the tags within your taxonomy.
+Go to MISP Web GUI taxonomies/index and update the taxonomies once you are happy with your file.
+The newly created taxonomy should be visible.
+Now you need to activate the tags within your taxonomy.

 Applying rules for distribution based on tags: